hanielwang/Refining_Boundary_Head/README.md

 ./libs/modeling/meta_archs.:
 * We incorporate the estimation of boundary confidence into prediction heads.
 * We merged the classification heads of verb and noun, so the model can predict results for action task.
-* We implement label assignment for boundary confidence.
+* We implemented label assignment for boundary confidence.

 ./libs/modeling/losses.py:
 * We added the supervision of boundary confidence, including confidence scaling and loss function.